 Questions about the program?

-For any questions regarding content, please contact Sean O’Donnell, associate director of Academic Ventures, at firstname.lastname@example.org.
+Please contact Sean O’Donnell, associate director of Academic Ventures” at firstname.lastname@example.org.